dotnet/AspNetCore.Docs/aspnetcore/web-api/http-repl.md

 Only the [allowed colors](https://github.com/aspnet/HttpRepl/blob/01d5c3c3373e98fe566ff5ef8a17c571de880293/src/Microsoft.Repl/ConsoleHandling/AllowedColors.cs) may be used.
 Subsequent HTTP requests display output with the new coloring.

-When specific color key values aren't set, more generic key values are considered.
+When specific color keys aren't set, more generic keys are considered.
 To demonstrate this fallback behavior, consider the following example:

 * If `colors.json.name` doesn't have a value, `colors.json.string` is used.
 * If `colors.json.string` doesn't have a value, `colors.json.literal` is used.